hassenius/terraform-icp-azure/templates/icp-ce/README.md

-Here is an example terraform.tfvars file:
+Here are some example terraform.tfvars files:

 Simple terraform.tfvars to allow connectivity with existing ssh keypair.
 ```